 What information we hold

-The personal information we hold consists of personal data provided by people or organisations reporting suspected food crime which may also include the personal data of individuals involved in suspected food crime: (Personal data and special category personal data as defined in the Data Protection Act 2018).
+The personal information we hold consists of personal data relating to a wide variety of individuals including, but not limited to, data provided by people or organisations reporting or witnessing suspected food crime.
+This may also include the personal data of individuals involved in, or necessarily identified, in the course of our investigations into suspected food crime (Personal data and special category personal data as defined in the Data Protection Act 2018).

 Where we get this information from

 The Food Standards Agency obtains this information either from individuals themselves, third party individuals reporting information to us, or from third parties such as other public bodies, other law enforcement agencies and local authorities, both in the UK and Internationally, or through our risk monitoring and evaluation processes in accordance with broad powers provided by the Food Standards Act 1999.
 This includes combining and analysing information obtained in the course of our regulatory functions with information we have obtained from public, open sources and private sources.